4paradigm/OpenMLDB/docs/en/integration/offline_data_sources/tidb.md

 ## Exporting OpenMLDB Data to TiDB

-Exporting data from OpenMLDB to TiDB sources is supported through the `SELECT INTO` API, using the specific URI interface format `tidb://tidb_catalog.[db].[table]` to export data to the TiDB data warehouse.
+Exporting data from OpenMLDB to TiDB sources is supported through the [`SELECT INTO`](../../openmldb_sql/dql/SELECT_INTO_STATEMENT.md) API, using the specific URI interface format `tidb://tidb_catalog.[db].[table]` to export data to the TiDB data warehouse.
 Note:

+- The offline engine can support exporting TiDB data sources, but the online engine does not yet support it.
 - The database and table must already exist.
 Currently, automatic creation of non-existent databases or tables is not supported.
-- Only the export mode `mode` is effective in the `OPTIONS` parameter.
+- Only the export mode `mode` is effective in the `OPTIONS='append'` parameter.
 Other parameters are not effective, and the current parameter is mandatory.

 For example: